DJBarnes/django-adminlte2-pdq/README.md

     ---

-4. Django-AdminLTE2-PDQ provides templates for django's account routes and some sample routes.
-Add the routes to your URLconf if you want to use them.
+4. Django-AdminLTE2-PDQ provides routes and templates for a home page, some sample pages, and Django's account pages.
+You can add these default routes to your URLconf if you would like to use them.

+    ---
+    :information_source: **NOTE**
+    Using the included routes and templates requires that your `urlpatterns` has both the routes from the package added as well as the `accounts` routes provided by Django.
+See sample code below.

+    ---
+    :warning: **WARNING**
+    Opting not to use these default routes requires that you configure the `ADMINLTE2_HOME_ROUTE` setting, as some parts of the default template expect that your site has at minimum, a home page, defined in that setting.

+    ---

     ```python
     from django.contrib import admin
     from django.urls import include